mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 def toStream: KStream[K, V]
 ```

 As we can imagine, creating a `GlobalKTable` is easy as well.
-We only need a compacted topic containing a cardinality of keys that is affordable for each cluster node:
+We only need a compacted topic containing a number of keys that is affordable for each cluster node:

 ```shell
 kafka-topics \